nickchow2020/capstone1/README.md

 ## Update for Heroku
 because this app is been polishing on the heroku there some step need to be consider
 * I comment out the code on file helper.py line 4
-* need a new variable on helper.py line 6-7
+* add new variables on helper.py line 6-7
 ```python
 4 # from API_KEY import NewsApi_key,Google_Translate_API